EpistasisLab/EBIC.jl/README.md

 ## Getting test data

-We provide three ready-to-use datasets which can be fetched from remote DVC repository on Google Drive:
+We provide three ready-to-use datasets which can be fetched from a remote DVC repository on Google Drive:
  - Unibic (69MB)
  - RecBic Maintext (211MB)
  - RecBic Sup (7.8GB)